enysojkova/Eny-S/README.md

 - 2022-23 Memisto (luxury furniture e-shop)
 - 2023 Lior (high-end lights)

+### Art school
+I joined "ZUŠ Chomutov" at the age of 6 to study art education.
+Here I had the opportunity to try many artistic techniques from ceramics to lithography.
+Theory was also part of the teaching - perspective, golden ratio, drawing from angles.

 # 3. 🪑 Skip to the good stuff - Case study
+## Memisto